 My passion to be a counsellor has never stopped growing.
 A family member of mine who has been struggling with mental health issues for years inspired me to go into the field of counselling.
 I have also been through counselling at different points of my life, which helped me gain a better understanding of the counselling process and its benefits as a client.

-My counselling approach is grounded in Narrative and Existential theories.
+My counselling approach empathizes the mind-body connection through our physiological responses, the lens of cultural humility, body movement, narrative therapy, and mindfulness practice.
 I also draw on a variety of therapeutic approaches, such as Mindfulness Self-Compassion, Acceptance and the Commitment theory, Play and Art therapies, and Cognitive Behavioral Therapy.